STIXProject/stixproject.github.io/getting-started/authoring-tutorial/index.md

 title: Authoring Tutorial
 ---

 This authoring tutorial will walk you through how to create a simple indicator that looks for a file hash and, if that file hash is found, points to a piece of malware that might be present.
-You can think of it as a correlary to the [[sample walkthrough|sample walkthrough (1.1)]]: while that takes an existing piece of content and explains what it means, this will walk through how to actually author content.
+You can think of it as a correlary to the [sample walkthrough](/getting-started/sample-walkthrough): while that takes an existing piece of content and explains what it means, this will walk through how to actually author content.
 This guide will show how to author content by hand, so when using the bindings and APIs some of this might be done for you.
 The general concepts, though, might be helpful regardless of how you're creating content.

 ## Prerequisites